MoneyManager

 Spending

-View cash flow, spending trends, and sortable expenses by account at a glance.
+View cash flow, spending trends, top merchants, and recent transactions.

 Recurring Bills